ghelaseG/R-for-DS/README.md

 ## README

-Repo for practice with R Studio
+GitHub repository designed for practice and learning purposes with R Studio.

-This repo is used for practice/learning using the book - First Edition December 2016: "R for Data Science" by Hadley Wickham & Garrett Grolemund
+In this repository I am using the book - First Edition December 2016: "R for Data Science" by Hadley Wickham & Garrett Grolemund.

+All the relevant information can be found within the book.